GrapesJS/cli/README.md

 ```

 * The command will scaffold the `src` directory and a bunch of other files inside your project.
 The `src/index.js` will be the entry point of your plugin.
-Before starting developing your plugin run the development server and follow the printed URL (eg. the default is http://localhost:8080)
+Before starting developing your plugin run the development server and open the printed URL (eg. the default is http://localhost:8080)

 ```sh
 npx grapesjs-cli serve